 That freedom is what I’d love to give you.
 But you know what?
 You already have it.
 It’s right there in your chest cavity, nestled beside your heart.
 I'm just here to help you find it.

 Jaclyn Desforges is a writer, editor and workshop facilitator whose work has appeared or is forthcoming in Contemporary Verse 2, Minola Review, untethered, Mortar Magazine, Cathexis Northwest Press, Literary Mama and Peregrine.
 Her first picture book, tentatively titled Why Are You So Quiet?, will be published by Annick Press and released in 2020.
 She's the winner of the 2018 RBC/PEN Canada New Voices Award for her short story THE GALL, and is currently completing her MFA in creative writing at the University of British Columbia.
 She studied Fine Arts Cultural Studies at York University with a focus on community arts practice, followed by Centennial College's post-graduate journalism program.
 In 2015, she completed the Amherst Writers & Artists Method leadership training program and began facilitating writing workshops through her business, Nest & Story.
 She also became a member of the Toronto Writers Collective and facilitated a weekly workshop at the Toronto Rape Crisis Centre.
 Jaclyn is currently completing her MFA in creative writing at the University of British Columbia.
-She lives in Toronto with her husband and toddler.